polterguy/polterguy.github.io/documentation/magic/index.md

 }
 ```

-Whatever users are associated with the above public key will be de-associated with their key, and no longer
+Whatever users are associated with the above public key will be de-associated with their existing key association,
-able to use cryptography challenges to authenticate towards the backend.
+and no longer be able to use cryptography challenges to authenticate towards the backend.

 #### GET magic/system/crypto/challenge